How to Find Your Dream Job Teaching English in Hong Kong

 English For Asia

-English for Asia: Although English for Asia is known for their Trinity TESOL course and training workshops for ESL teachers, they also provide language service support to different schools across Hong Kong.
+English for Asia is known for its Trinity TESOL course and training workshops for ESL teachers across Hong Kong.
+They also provide language service support to different schools across Hong Kong.
 Similar to Eureka, they have opportunities all-year-round so even if you miss the school timeline, you have opportunities doing weekend or after-school programs.

 Teaching your Expertise

 If you are a licensed teacher in your home country, international schools pay their teachers extremely well in Hong Kong.
 Instead of teaching English as a second language (ESL), you will be teaching the subjects you are trained for, whether that may be Math, Science or English Literature to students from all over the world.
-Your students will most likely be a combination of locals and children of expat families.
+Your students will most likely be a combination of local and ex-pats.

 Private Language Centres